-The European Medicines Agency's main responsibility is the protection and promotion of public and animal health, through the evaluation and supervision of medicines for human and veterinary use.
+The European Medicines Agency's (EMA) main responsibility is the protection and promotion of public and animal health, through the evaluation and supervision of medicines for human and veterinary use.

 The Agency is responsible for the scientific evaluation of applications for European Union (EU) marketing authorisations for human and veterinary medicines in the centralised procedure.

-Under the centralised procedure, pharmaceutical companies submit a single marketing-authorisation application to the Agency.
+Under the centralised procedure, pharmaceutical companies submit a single marketing-authorisation application to the EMA.
 Once granted by the European Commission, a centralised marketing authorisation is valid in all European Union (EU) Member States, as well as in the European Economic Area (EEA) countries Iceland, Liechtenstein and Norway.
 By law, a company can only start to market a medicine once it has received a marketing authorisation.

 - For information on the types of medicines that fall under the centralised procedure, see central authorisation of medicines.

-Most of the Agency's scientific evaluation work is carried out by its scientific committees, which are made up of members from EEA countries, as well as representatives of patient, consumer and healthcare-professional organisations.
+Most of the EMA's scientific evaluation work is carried out by its scientific committees, which are made up of members from EEA countries, as well as representatives of patient, consumer and healthcare-professional organisations.
 These committees have various tasks related to the development, assessment and supervision of medicines in the EU.

 In total, the Agency works with a network of over 4,500 European experts, which includes the members of the Agency's scientific committees, as well as its working parties and other groups.
-These experts are made available to the Agency by the medicines regulatory authorities in EEA countries.
+These experts are made available to the EMA by the medicines regulatory authorities in EEA countries.

 Safety monitoring of medicines

-The Agency is responsible for coordinating the EU's safety-monitoring or 'pharmacovigilance' system for medicines.
+The EMA is responsible for coordinating the EU's safety-monitoring or 'pharmacovigilance' system for medicines.
 It constantly monitors the safety of medicines through the EU network and can take action if information indicates that the benefit-risk balance of a medicine has changed since it was authorised.

-The Agency has a Pharmacovigilance Risk Assessment Committee (PRAC), which provides recommendations on the safety of human medicines.
+The EMA has a Pharmacovigilance Risk Assessment Committee (PRAC), which provides recommendations on the safety of human medicines.
 The Committee for Medicinal Products for Veterinary Use (CVMP) and its Pharmacovigilance Working Party deal with safety issues for veterinary medicines.

 The Agency works through: